DobbiKov/project_ipf/README.md

 ## Setup
 1. Make sure you have __ocaml__ and __dune__ installed on your machine
-2. Clone the project `git clone https://framagit.org/ykorote/project_ocaml`
+2. Clone the project `git clone https://github.com/DobbiKov/project_ipf.git`
-3. Enter into the folder `cd projet_ocaml`
+3. Enter into the folder `cd projet_ipf`
 4. Execute the file, for example to see the help, write: `dune exec ./huff.exe --help`

 ## Docs